-- Gatherings remain at maximum of 15 persons.
+- Gatherings are restricted to a maximum of 10 persons.
 For any such gatherings, social distance of the minimum 6ft must be maintained.

 - Persons 65 years and older are required to work from home and otherwise, must stay home.
 They are however permitted to leave home once per day for medical care, food, exercise and other essentials of life.